shanhuiyang/TypeScript-MERN-Starter/README.md

 | Android                  | <img src="./images/demo-android-0.png" alt="Android Preview" width="200"/><img src="./images/demo-android-1.png" alt="Android Preview" width="200"/><img src="./images/demo-android-2.png" alt="Android Preview" width="200"/>   |
 | iOS                      | <img src="./images/demo-ios-0.png" alt="iOS Preview" width="200"/><img src="./images/demo-ios-1.png" alt="iOS Preview" width="200"/><img src="./images/demo-ios-2.png" alt="iOS Preview" width="200"/>   |

-This project is intended to build a RESTful web app for all platforms in TypeScript.
+This project is intended to build a community app for all platforms in TypeScript.

 **With this project you can build a web app including server, website, Android app and iOS app in one programming language.**

 **MERN** stands for **M**ongoDB, **E**xpress.js, **R**eact & **R**eactNative, and **N**ode.js.
 This project implemented MERN in **TypeScript**.

 TypeScript is a typed super set of JavaScript.
-It has become popular recently in applications due to the benefits it can bring.
 If you are new to TypeScript it is highly recommended to become familiar with it first before proceeding.
 You can check out its documentation [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).